cran/modelsummary/README.md

 <!-- [![status](https://tinyverse.netlify.com/badge/modelsummary)](https://CRAN.R-project.org/package=modelsummary) -->
 <!-- badges: end -->

-`modelsummary` creates tables and plots to summarize statistical models and data in `R`.
+`modelsummary` creates tables and plots to present *descriptive statistics* and to summarize *statistical models* in `R`.

-The tables and plots produced by `modelsummary` are beautiful and highly customizable.
-They can be echoed to the `R` console or displayed in the `RStudio` Viewer.
-They can be saved to a wide variety of formats, including HTML, PDF, Text/Markdown, LaTeX, MS Word, RTF, JPG, and PNG.
-Tables can easily be embedded in dynamic documents with `Rmarkdown`, `knitr`, or `Sweave`. `modelsummary` supports *hundreds* of model types out-of-the-box.
-The look of your tables is infinitely customizable using external package such as `kableExtra`, `gt`, `flextable`, `huxtable`, or `DT`.
+> modelsummary is a package to summarize data and statistical models in R. It supports over one hundred types of models out-of-the-box, and allows users to report the results of those models side-by-side in a table, or in coefficient plots.
+It makes it easy to execute common tasks such as computing robust standard errors, adding significance stars, and manipulating coefficient and model labels.
+Beyond model summaries, the package also includes a suite of tools to produce highly flexible data summary tables, such as dataset overviews, correlation matrices, (multi-level) cross-tabulations, and balance tables (also known as "Table 1").
+The appearance of the tables produced by modelsummary can be customized using external packages such as kableExtra, gt, flextable, or huxtable; the plots can be customized using ggplot2.
+Tables can be exported to many output formats, including HTML, LaTeX, Text/Markdown, Microsoft Word, Powerpoint, Excel, RTF, PDF, and image files.
+Tables and plots can be embedded seamlessly in rmarkdown, knitr, or Sweave dynamic documents.
+The modelsummary package is designed to be simple, robust, modular, and extensible [(Arel-Bundock, 2022)](https://doi.org/10.18637/jss.v103.i01).

 `modelsummary` includes two families of functions: